This post may contain affiliate links. Please read my disclosure and privacy policy.

 Scrape the batter into the prepared pan, smoothing the top.

-Step Five: Bake the Bread
+Step Six: Bake the Bread

 Bake the bread in the preheated oven for 45 to 48 minutes until golden brown and a toothpick inserted near the center of the loaf comes out with only a few moist crumbs attached.

-Step Five: Cool the Bread
+Step Seven: Cool the Bread

 Tip: Cool the Bread Completely Before Slicing